blongho/worldCountryData/README.md

 Please consider [buying them a cup of coffee](https://www.buymeacoffee.com/appiconco) if you find this library useful.

 ## Contribution guidelines
-Please feel free to add more maps or modify any thing that would make this libray more useful.
+Please feel free to add more flags or modify any thing that would make this libray more useful.
 Follow [First contributions instructions](https://github.com/blongho/first-contributions/blob/master/README.md) and i will be super happy to merge your pull request.